-Dining out with family and friends—whether at a restaurant or someone else’s home—is a central part of living a happy and healthy gluten-free life.
+Dining out with family and friends is a central part of living a happy and healthy gluten-free life.
 Yes, it does present challenges, but nothing should stop you from eating out gluten free.
 Use these tips to make the most of your night out.

 If possible, go to restaurants that have a gluten-free menu.
-The most trust-worthy of these have certification or training though one of the celiac disease support groups.
-When that’s the case, you know the restaurant is knowledgeable about gluten-free dining and has made an effort to create options that use gluten-free ingredients prepared in a way that prevents cross-contamination.
+The most trustworthy of these have certification or training though one of the celiac disease support groups.
+Such restaurants have made an effort to create options that use gluten-free ingredients prepared in a way that prevents cross-contamination.
 A number of national chain restaurants and local individual restaurants have this kind of certification.
 You can find lists by clicking on these links:

 But not all restaurants with gluten-free menus have certification.
-Some restaurants are more attentive to the details of preparing a safe gluten-free meal than others, so you have to ask a lot of questions as you order.
-Even more important if something seems suspicious when your food arrives, don’t hesitate to ask questions until you are sure your order has been prepared and delivered properly.
+Some restaurants are more attentive to the details of preparing a safe gluten-free meal than others.
+You have to ask a lot of questions as you order.
+Even more important, if something seems suspicious when your food arrives, don’t hesitate to ask questions.
+You need to be confident that your order has been prepared and delivered properly.

-Always tell your server you have celiac disease or gluten intolerance and need to avoid anything with wheat, barley or rye and most oats, including flour, breading, soy sauce or teriyaki sauce, and seasoning that might contain flour.
-If you are ordering a salad or other topped item note that you cannot have croutons or any topping made with bread or breading.
+Always tell your server you have celiac or gluten intolerance and need to avoid anything with wheat, barley or rye and most oats.
+Be clear that this includes flour, breading, soy sauce or teriyaki sauce, and seasoning that might contain flour.
+Note that you cannot have croutons or any salad topping made with bread or breading.
 Also ask about preparation, because this can cross-contaminate foods that would otherwise be gluten free.
 Are French fries made in a dedicated fryer?
 Are gluten-free items prepared in a separate, dedicated area using dedicated pots, pans and utensils or are these cleaned thoroughly between uses?
 Is the grill cleaned before gluten-free foods are made?

 If possible, it’s helpful to know the answer to these questions before you are sitting at the restaurant with menu in hand.
 Call ahead whenever you can.

-In restaurants where you are unsure about the validity of the gluten-free menu and those that don’t have one and can’t answer your questions satisfactorily, order the items on the menu that are unlikely to be cross-contaminated.
+In restaurants where you are unsure about the validity of the gluten-free menu, order the items on the menu that are unlikely to be cross-contaminated.
+Also do this in restaurants that don’t have a gluten-free menu and those whose staff can’t answer your questions satisfactorily.
 A plain baked potato is a better choice than fried potatoes for example.
 Ask that the grill or pan be cleaned before your plain meat, seafood or poultry is prepared.
 Plain vegetables and fruit are also good choices.

 Smartphone apps can be very helpful in locating a restaurant that can meet you gluten-free needs and you can find restaurant cards that details gluten-free requirements.
 Check out our list of the top 10 gluten-free apps to find the one (or more) that’s right for you.